MichaelLangbein/tdl2/backend/data/wiki/interesting/ESRI.md

 - on mac:
   - using parallels: free for 2 weeks

-ArcGIS itself is free for 3 weeks
+ArcGIS itself is free for 3 weeks.

+# Licensing

+ArcGIS is really undignified.
+Every time you start ArcGIS Pro or run ArcPy (!), it will telemetry to its license server to make sure that you are allowed to use it.

 # Infrastructure